 The pain of sciatica causes reduced mobility and such intense discomfort that those suffering from the condition can lose many work days each year.
 If you’re experiencing a sharp, shooting pain from your lower back down your leg, it could well be sciatica, a condition which Dev Sen, MD, of Prime Regenerative and Pain Management has considerable experience in treating successfully.
-If you live in the Stafford, Fredericksburg, or Woodbridge areas of Virginia, call Dr. Sen today, or book an appointment online.
+If you live in the Stafford, Fredericksburg, or King George areas of Virginia, call Dr. Sen today, or book an appointment online.

 Sciatica is a frequently occurring condition affecting the lower back and leg.
 Damage to the sciatic nerve or undue pressure on the nerve causes pain that starts in the low back and migrates down the leg, following the path of the sciatic nerve.